-Data Mining Laboratory in Computer Science Dept. at KAIST
+Data Mining Laboratory in Department of Computer Science at KAIST

-- Welcome to Data Mining Laboratory in Computer Science Dept. at KAIST.
+- Welcome to Data Mining Laboratory in Department of Computer Science at KAIST.
 The main theme of our lab is Large-scale Data Mining, and research interests include but are not limited to devising scalable algorithms for big graph (tensor) mining, and developing large-scale graph mining platforms.

 - What's New: